 Non-production.
-The term "non-production" means an instance where [an incarcerated individual] a person in the department's custody is not escorted for a medical appointment requested by correctional health services.
+The term "non-production" means an instance where [an incarcerated individual] a person incarcerated by the department is not escorted for a medical appointment requested by correctional health services.

 Production refusal.
-The term "production refusal" means a refusal by [an incarcerated individual] a person in the department's custody to allow the department to produce such [incarcerated individual] person to clinic for a medical appointment.
+The term "production refusal" means a refusal by [an incarcerated individual] a person incarcerated by the department to allow the department to produce such [incarcerated individual] person to clinic for a medical appointment.
 Nothing in this definition, or in this section, is intended to contradict rules governing treatment set forth in chapter 3 of title 40 of the rules of the city of New York.

 Sick call.
-The term "sick call" means the department's process by which [an incarcerated individual] a person in its custody requests to be seen by a health care professional for the purpose of assessing or treating such [incarcerated individual's] person's non-emergency medical complaint.
+The term "sick call" means the department's process by which [an incarcerated individual] a person incarcerated requests to be seen by a health care professional for the purpose of assessing or treating such [incarcerated individual's] person's non-emergency medical complaint.

 Walk-out.
-The term "walk-out" means an instance when [an incarcerated individual] a person in the department's custody leaves clinic without being seen by a health care professional for a medical appointment.
+The term "walk-out" means an instance when [an incarcerated individual] a person incarcerated leaves clinic without being seen by a health care professional for a medical appointment.

 b.
-The department shall retain all documents containing data relating to sick call and clinical production, including handwritten sign-up sheets, for at least three years from the time [an incarcerated individual] a person is released from custody of the department, and provide such documents to the board of correction upon request.
+The department shall retain all documents containing data relating to sick call and clinical production, including handwritten sign-up sheets, for at least three years from the time [an incarcerated individual] a person incarcerated is released from custody of the department, and provide such documents to the board of correction upon request.

 § 17.
-Section 9-109 of the administrative code of the city of New York is amended to read as follows:
+Section 9-109 of the administrative code of the city of New York, as amended by chapter 322 of the laws of 2021, is amended to read as follows:

 § 9-109 Classification.
 The commissioner of correction shall so far as practicable classify all felons, misdemeanants and violators of local laws under the commissioner's charge, so that the youthful or less hardened offenders shall be segregated from the older or more hardened offenders.
 The commissioner of correction may set apart one or more of the penal institutions for the custody of such youthful or less hardened offenders, and he or she is empowered to transfer such offenders thereto from any penal institution of the city.
-The commissioner of correction is empowered to classify the transferred [inmates] persons in custody, so far as practicable, with regard to age, nature of offense, or other fact, and to separate or group such offenders according to such classification.
+The commissioner of correction is empowered to classify the transferred [incarcerated individuals] persons incarcerated, so far as practicable, with regard to age, nature of offense, or other fact, and to separate or group such offenders according to such classification.

 § 18.
-Section 9-110 of the administrative code of the city of New York, as amended by local law number 170 for the year 2017, is amended to read as follows:
+Section 9-110 of the administrative code of the city of New York, as amended by chapter 322 of the laws of 2021, is amended to read as follows:

 § 9-110 Education and programming.
-The commissioner of correction may establish and maintain schools or classes for the instruction and training of [the inmates] persons in the custody of any institution under the commissioner's charge, and shall offer to all [inmates] persons incarcerated for more than 10 days a minimum of five hours per day of [inmate] programming or education, excluding weekends and holidays.
-Such programming or education may be provided by the department or by another provider, and need not be offered to [inmates] persons in punitive segregation, or to [inmates] persons who may be ineligible or unavailable for such programming or education, or where offering such programming or education would not be consistent with the safety of the [inmate] person in custody, staff or facility.
+The commissioner of correction may establish and maintain schools or classes for the instruction and training of [the incarcerated individuals] persons incarcerated by any institution under the commissioner's charge, and shall offer to all [incarcerated individuals] persons incarcerated for more than 10 days a minimum of five hours per day of [incarcerated individuals] programming or education, excluding weekends and holidays.
+Such programming or education may be provided by the department or by another provider, and need not be offered to [incarcerated individuals] persons in punitive segregation, or to [incarcerated individuals] persons who may be ineligible or unavailable for such programming or education, or where offering such programming or education would not be consistent with the safety of the [incarcerated individual] person incarcerated, staff or facility.
 Nothing in this section shall prohibit the department from offering such programming or education on the basis of incentive-based criteria developed by the department.
-For the purposes of this section, the term "[inmate] programming" has the same meaning as in section 9-144.
+For the purposes of this section, the term "[incarcerated individual] programming" has the same meaning as in section 9-144.